jossmac/react-toast-notifications/README.md

 ## Add & Remove

-The `add` and `remove` methods on `ToastManager` have three arguments.
+The `add` methods on `ToastManager` have three arguments.

 1. The first is the content of the toast, which can be any renderable `Node`.
-1. The second is the `Options` object, which can take any shape you like.
+2. The second is the `Options` object, which can take any shape you like. `Options.appearance` is required when using the `DefaultToast`.
 When departing from the default shape, you must provide an alternative, compliant `Toast` component.
-1. The third is a callback, which is passed the added or removed toast `ID`.
+3. The third is a callback, which is passed the added toast `ID`.

+The `remove` methods on `ToastManager` have two arguments.

+1. The first is the `ID` of the toast to remove.
+1. The second is a callback.

 ## Replaceable Components